Vinod Chamoli

-Vinod Chamoli is an Indian politician from Uttarakhand and a two term Mayor of Dehradun Municipal Corporation from 3 May 2008 – 3 May 2018.
+Vinod Chamoli is an Indian politician from Uttarakhand and a member of the Uttarakhand Legislative Assembly.
+Chamoli represents the Dharampur (Uttarakhand Assembly constituency) as a member of the Bharatiya Janata Party.
+He was also a two term Mayor of Dehradun Municipal Corporation from 3 May 2008 till 3 May 2018.
 Chamoli represents the Dharampur (Uttarakhand Assembly constituency).
 Chamoli is a member of the Bharatiya Janata Party.
-He defeated three-time MLA Dinesh Agarwal.
 Vinod Chamoli won 2022 assembly election and is 2 time and current MLA from Dharampur seat.

-But he was criticised for retaining the mayor post after he was elected as an MLA.
+But he was criticised for retaining the mayor post after he was elected as an MLA, though he quit from the post a year later.